-In May 2020, the IASB issued amendments to IAS 16 regarding the accounting of Proceeds before Intended Use.
+On January 1, 2022, the Company adopted the amendments to IAS 16 regarding the accounting of Proceeds before Intended Use.
 Proceeds received from the sale of items produced by property, plant and equipment (PPE) which is still being prepared for its intended use cannot be deducted from the PPE's cost.
 Instead proceeds must be immediately recognized in the consolidated statement of earnings.
 The amendments are effective for annual periods beginning on or after January 1, 2022, with earlier application permitted.
+In adopting the amendments, there has been no significant impact to the financial statements for the year ended December 31, 2022.